mkovaxx/sphaira/README.md

 sphaira
 =======

-Library for manipulating various representations of spherical images.
+Utility and library for viewing and editing spherical images.